Kaslo Sourdough, a long-time producer of sourdough breads, has created a brand new innovation – sourdough pasta!

 How long have you been in business?

-Kaslo Sourdough has been baking bread for 24 years, and have been pasta-makers for almost 4 years now— our anniversary is coming up next month, in February!
+Kaslo Sourdough has been baking bread since 1993, and have been pasta-makers for almost 6 years now— our anniversary is coming up next month, in February.

 What motivated you to start?